 The steps given in this blog post are from Cisco Router 4331 ISR, however, you can use the same steps on other Cisco router models as well.
 Keep in mind that your Router will be offline during this process because it needs to be restarted.

-- Reboot the Cisco Router and break the boot sequence by using Break Option in Putty through Special Command -> Break as shown in below screenshot:
+- Restart the Cisco Router and interrupt the boot sequence by using the “Break” option in Putty.
+You can find this option under “Special Command” -> “Break” as shown in the screenshot below.

-- Set the confreg value to 0x2142
+- Change the “confreg” value to “0x2142“.

-Conf tmode and update the Router Passwords and then Change the config-register value back to 0x2102 when you are done.
-Please make sure to save everything before rebooting the router.
-You can use write mem as well to save the startup-config to running-config.
+- Enter the “Conf t” mode to update the Router passwords.
+Once you are done, change the config-register value back to “0x2102“.
+Be sure to save all the changes before rebooting the router.
+You can use the “write mem” command to save the startup-config to running-config.